-However, if this isn’t enough, the unspoiled Holkham Beach is also just around the corner.
+However, if this isn’t enough, the nearby Blakeney Point Beach is home to gorgeous grey and common seals (making it one of the best places to see seals in Norfolk).
+Plus, the unspoiled Holkham Beach is also just around the corner.
 This large expanse of sand is actually pretty famous, featuring in several films such as Shakespeare in Love (1999), which is a sure sign of its natural beauty!

 The beach also makes up part of the Holkham Natural Reserve, where you’ll find many rare species of plants and several popular walking routes, making it another of the best Norfolk beaches.